jwessen/BioFTS/README.md

 For self-consistent field theory (SCFT), you can set the noise to zero by passing the additional argument `noise=0` to the `ComplexLangevinIntegrator` constructor.

 The `cl` object has a method `run_ComplexLangevin(n_steps)` which evolves the fields in the simulation box for `n_steps` time steps using a semi-implicit integration scheme.
-This method can also takes two optional arguments `sample_interval` and `sampling_tasks`.
+This method has two optional arguments `sample_interval` and `sampling_tasks`.
 The `sampling_tasks` argument is a tuple of functions that are called every `sample_interval` steps to e.g. compute and store observables.

 BioFTS provides a number of built-in sampling tasks that can be used for this purpose.
 For example, the `Monitor_Density_Profiles_Averaged_to_1d` creates a `matplotlib` figure that visualizes the average monomer densities (for all molecule species in the system) along the last axis of the simulation box in real time.
 The figure is updated every `sample_interval` steps.
 The following code snippet shows how to set up this task:

 ```python